taustation-fan/players-guide/taustation.md

 attempt some tasks.
 Each success adds up to your career experience, and each failure subtracts some amount.

-Each night at GCT 0/0 (which coincides with midnight in CET, or UTC+1), the number of days you spent in a career rank increases.
+Each night at GCT 0/0 (which coincides with midnight UTC on Auld Earth), the number of days you spent in a career rank increases.
 Once your career experience is high enough (whatever that means) *and* you have spent enough days in the current career rank, you are promoted.
 (If you fail enough tasks, you can also be demoted again).